WTF*

 This is a bathtub transfer bench, not a bench for a shower.
 All roll-in showers in hotel rooms are required to have a built-in bench.

 The bench is missing the rubber foot on the back leg.
-This is completely unsafe for the user and negligent of the hotel, and creates a huge problem for risk management.
+This is completely unsafe for the user!

 Phoenix restaurant

-The soap dispenser is not reachable in this restaurant’s bathroom, removing the wheelchair user’s basic right to proper hygiene.
+The soap dispenser is not reachable while sitting, removing the wheelchair user's access to proper hygiene.

 Independent hotel in a tourist area, Arizona